-This post and my previous one complement my article about Sicario, directed by Denis Villeneuve with cinematography by Roger Deakins, ASC, BSC, in the October issue of American Cinematographer.
+This post is about Sicario, directed by Denis Villeneuve with cinematography by Roger Deakins, ASC, BSC.

 2. Sicario Raid Scene Video